monmima/main-aide-memoire/other-stuff/README.md

 # Other Useful Stuff

+## Creating A Sticky Menu With Elementor

+If you have a top bar and a navigation menu on your site, the best is to make the navigaton menu sticky, but not the top bar.
+Otherwise the top bar and the navigation menu are going to overlap.

+You can do this all in Elementor, no need to create special CSS here.

 ## A Quick and Dirty Way of Injecting JS into WordPress

 Thanks to [hmwebdev](https://github.com/hmwebdev) for this tip.